 Downed power lines

 If you see a damaged or fallen power line, call 911 or your local emergency services immediately.

 - Treat all downed lines as if they were energized.
-Stay away from them and anything that they touch including puddles of water and fences, especially if the fences are metal.
+Stay away from them and anything that they touch, including puddles of water, flooded structures, and fences (especially metal fences).

-- Never touch a downed power line or try to move one with any type of object.
-Moving power lines is extremely dangerous and could result in serious injury or death.
-Even if the material is non-conductive, such as wood, moisture in the wood will act as a conductor.
-Also, the line could slide down the object and come into contact with your body.
+- Never touch a downed power line or try to move one with any type of object as this can result in serious injury or death.
+A non-conductive material like wood can have moisture in it that acts as a conductor.
+The line could also slide down the object and come into contact with you.

-- Never attempt to repair damaged power lines or remove tree limbs from power lines.
-Only qualified Manitoba Hydro employees should do this.
+- Do not try to repair damaged power lines or remove tree limbs from power lines — our qualified employees will do this.

 - Keep children inside and pets on a leash to prevent electric shock or electrocution.